Snapchat vs TikTok (Forget the Hype, Focus on What Works)

 Ah, TikTok.
 The algorithmically-driven, dopamine-dispensing, trend-generating monster.
 You can’t ignore its scale.
 But you can question if it’s right for you.

 • The algorithm: “The For You Page” (FYP) addiction machine.
 TikTok’s FYP is legendary for its ability to learn what you like and feed you an endless stream.
-This means your content, if it hits the right notes, could be seen by a vast number of people who don’t follow you.
+This means that, if your content hits the right notes, it could be seen by a vast number of people who don’t follow you.
 That’s the carrot.
 The stick?
 You’re at the mercy of an ever-changing, secret algorithm.

 • Demographics: Broader than you think, but still strong youth lean.
-Yes, it started with Gen Z. But older demographics are on TikTok.
-You'll find gardeners, chefs, lawyers, accountants (yes, really).
-However, the dominant user base and the general vibe still skew younger and more trend-driven.
-According to a late 2023 report by Ofcom, it's the go-to for news for many UK teens.
+Yes, it started with Gen Z, but older demographics are on TikTok too.
+You’ll find gardeners, chefs, lawyers, accountants (yes, really).
+However, the dominant user base and the overall vibe still skew younger and trendier.
+According to a late 2023 Ofcom report, it’s the go-to news source for many UK teens.
 Think about that.
 News.
 On TikTok.

 • Content style: Authenticity (or the appearance of it), trends, education-as-entertainment.
 Overly polished, corporate content usually dies a swift death.
 Users crave perceived authenticity, humour, value delivered quickly, and, of course, content that taps into current trends (sounds, formats, challenges).
 “Edu-tainment” is a big one – teaching something useful in an engaging, fast-paced way.